covalenthq/orbital/README.md

 ## App repo configuration

 For the most part, you can follow the instructions in GKE's [Application Delivery](https://cloud.google.com/kubernetes-engine/docs/concepts/add-on/application-delivery) tutorial for setting up a repo.
 Orbital reads and uses the `.appctlconfig` file placed at the root of the repo to discover the configured locations for other resources, exactly as `appctl(1)` does.
-Orbital also uses the same format for `delivery/envs/*.yaml` files.
+Orbital bakes down Kustomize manifests found in `$CONFIG_DIR/*/Kustomization.yaml` just as `appctl(1)` does; and also relies on the same format for `$DELIVERY_DIR/envs/*.yaml` files.

 The only major difference is the addition of another required file `.orbital/project.yaml`, with contents similar to the following: